KiRZeN24/CodeWars/README.md

 Additionally, if the number is negative, return 0.

 Note: If the number is a multiple of both 3 and 5, only count it once.

+Bit Counting:

+Write a function that takes an integer as input, and returns the number of bits that are equal to one in the binary representation of that number.
+You can guarantee that input is non-negative.

+Example: The binary representation of 1234 is 10011010010, so the function should return 5 in this case